Low-Carb Meat, Tomato and Mozzarella Stuffed Zucchini Cups are perfect for September!

 Photo from The Kitchn.

 I’m still missing my garden, but I’ve been getting greens, squash, and tomatoes at the farmers market.
 If you’re growing Swiss Chard, it’s probably abundant right now (lucky you!)
-Here are 10+ Healthy Favorite Recipes for Swiss Chard from Kalyn’s Kitchen if you need ideas for using it.
+Here are Healthy Swiss Chard Recipes from Kalyn’s Kitchen and other blogs if you need ideas for using it.

 Photo from Bitz & Giggles.